KelvynCarbone/simple-tenant-laravel-5/README.md

 ```

 ## Step 2
-If you started a project, you may don't have a directory Observers, create then.
+If you started a project, you may don't have a Observers directory, create then.
 Create and configure your TenantObserver.php (look the example files).

 ```php
 namespace App\Observers;